 Please Note, by purchasing a ticket for this event, you agree to adhere to the MAC COVID-19 Policy:

-If are feeling ill or have any symptoms that may be related to COVID, please do not attend your scheduled performance.
-A full ticket refund will be provided as long as notification is provided before the performance.
+If you are feeling ill or have any symptoms that may be related to COVID, please do not attend your scheduled performance.
+If notified in advance, a full ticket refund will be provided.
+Notification can be sent to email@example.com

 Recording performances is strictly prohibited.